laxmipriyapadegal2024/CSIAIML/README.md

-# CSIAIML
-submission for the AIML task
+# CSI submission for the task